Books by George Orwell

 NPR stories about George Orwell

-Have you ever found yourself in the library or a bookstore, about to leave for vacation, with no idea what books to bring?
-Well, never fear.
+Have you ever found yourself in the library or a bookstore, about to go on vacation, with no idea what books to bring?
 NPR's Lynn Neary talks to three book critics about the best reads of the summer.

 More than 5,000 of you nominated.
 More than 60,000 of you voted.
 And now the results are in.
 Explore the winners of NPR's Top 100 Science-Fiction and Fantasy survey — an intriguing mix of classic and contemporary titles.

 George Orwell's dystopian vision offers such devastating political commentary that it's rarely described as a suspense novel.
 But author and former CIA operative Barry Eisler says the book simply proves just how powerful a thriller with a message can be.

 Though not exactly a holiday story, George Orwell's Animal Farm is the book that writer David Maine revisits each year.
 Maine remembers reading the parable for the first time as a teen and thinking: "Whoa, this isn't just talking animals."

 Most people these days think of George Orwell as the author of high school reading staples Animal Farm and 1984.
 But author Lawrence Wright says that Orwell's essay "Politics and the English Language," is the piece of writing to which he most often returns.